ckeditor/ckeditor5/docs/builds/guides/integration/features-html-output-overview.md

 ---
+menu-title: Feature HTML output
 category: builds-integration
 order: 90
 ---

-# Features HTML output overview
+# Features' HTML output overview

-Below there are CKEditor 5 and third-party packages with plugins, that the package delivers, and their possible HTML output.
-If a plugin generates different HTML output depending on its configuration, it is described in the "HTML output" column.
-On the other hand, if given plugin does not generate any output, the one and only row in the "HTML output" column for that plugin contains the word "None".
-The classes, styles or attributes, that are applied to an HTML element do not mean that they all will always be used, but rather show **possible** results.
-Wildcard character `*` is used to mark any value.
+Listed below are both official CKEditor 5 and third-party plugin packages and their possible HTML output.
+If a plugin generates a different HTML output depending on its configuration, it is described in the "HTML output" column.
+The classes, styles or attributes applied to an HTML element are all **possible** results.
+It does not mean they all will always be used.
+If a given plugin does not generate any output, the "HTML output" is described as "None".
+Wildcard character `*` means any value is possible.

-The data, from which the following tables were generated, comes from the package metadata.
+The data used to generate the following tables comes from the package metadata.
 You can read more about it in the {@link framework/guides/contributing/package-metadata package metadata} guide.

 <style>
 	table.features-html-output p {